-The Leica Super-Angulon 21mm design was brought to Leitz from Schneider.
-It focuses very close (0.4m) which is amazing for a Leica M lens, and the square-shaped bokeh blurs as well.
-It is a sharp lens, with its beautiful rectilinear perfection.
-Using a Super-Angulon will instantly turn any photographer into Jeanloup Sieff.
+The Leica Super-Angulon 21mm design was originally developed by Schneider and later brought to Leitz.
+It can focus very closely (0.4m), which is remarkable for a Leica M lens, and produces a square-shaped bokeh blur.
+This lens is exceptionally sharp and produces beautiful rectilinear images.
+Using a Super-Angulon lens can instantly transform any photographer into Jeanloup Sieff.

-Usualy, the further a lens’ focal length departs from the 50mm, the less useful and more challenging it becomes.
-The Super-Angulon is not a real substitute for perspective pontrol lens for architecture and landscapes.
-It is really effective at getting really close and level to a subject.
-Not only can you isolate a close subject, much more background context can be captured than a ‘normal’ lens.
+As a general rule, the further a lens’ focal length is from 50mm, the less useful and more challenging it becomes.
+The Super-Angulon is not an ideal substitute for a perspective control lens for architecture and landscapes.
+However, it is highly effective at capturing close-up, detailed shots of subjects.
+With a Super-Angulon lens, you can isolate a subject and capture more background context than with a “normal” lens.

 F4.0 vs F3.4

-The f3.4 Super Angulon is optically better than the f4.0 version.
+The f/3.4 Super-Angulon lens is optically better than the f/4.0 version.

 Filter: 48mm UV, VII.
 Hood: 12501 Front cover: 14102 Rear cover: 14042 Stock: less than 6000.
 Focus lever: metal crescent focus lever.
 Minimum focusing distance: 0.4mcontact: firstname.lastname@example.org © 2020 Zhao Zhenguo.
 All Rights Reserved.